LukeShortCloud/rootpages/markdown/http_servers.md

 drwxr-xr-x. root root system_u:object_r:httpd_sys_content_t:s0 ..
 ```

-Permanetely fix SELinux permissions on a custom directory using the semanage tool and then apply the permissions by running restorecon:
+Permanently fix SELinux permissions on a custom directory using the semanage tool and then apply the permissions by running restorecon:
 ```
 # semanage fcontext -a -t httpd_sys_content_t "/path/to/custom/dir(/.*)?"
 # restorecon -Rv /path/to/custom/dir